 Why You Hate Your Voice and How to Fix It

-For the next few minutes, make believe you are among the gazillions of people who, after hearing their own voice recorded, swear that they will never speak another word.
+For the next few minutes, make believe you are among the gazillions of people who, after hearing their own voice recorded, swear that they will never speak or sing another word.
 In fact, only 10% of us recognize our own voice when hearing it for the first time.
-So, you're not alone, and vocalcoach is here to help you.
-Here's what you can expect from this Hub:
+So, you're not alone, and this vocal coach is here to help you.
+Here's what you can expect from this article:

 - Learn about why you can't hear your true voice